Money Conversations With Friends Don’t Have to Be Scary

 The Bottom Line

-Having money conversations with your friends doesn’t have to be painful.
-It’s in our hands to remove the stigma of talking about money with friends.
-So let’s change the narrative about money and start making the conversation a helpful one.
+Money conversations with your family or friends don’t need to be painful.
+It’s up to us to remove the stigma of talking about money.
+So let’s change the narrative and start making the discussion a helpful one.